artifacthub/hub/docs/faq.md

 ### Can I use custom OAuth providers?

-No, there isn't support for custom OAuth providers at the moment, but you can use an OpenID Connect provider in your own Artifact Hub deployments.
+No, there isn't support for custom OAuth providers at the moment, but you can use an [OpenID Connect provider](https://artifacthub.io/packages/helm/artifact-hub/artifact-hub?modal=values-schema&path=hub.server.oauth.oidc) in your Artifact Hub deployments.

 ### How do I enable private repositories?